babel/website/README.md

 This is the source for the [babeljs.io](https://babeljs.io) website; feel free to suggest changes to our docs!

-> We're just switched over to a new site using https://docusaurus.io so there might be a few issues to fix

-- Current site: `master` branch is deployed to https://babeljs.io
+- Current: `master` branch is deployed to https://babeljs.io
-- Old site: `old-site` branch is deployed to https://old.babeljs.io
+- Old: `old-site` branch is deployed to https://old.babeljs.io

 ### Setup